Diamond Hill Mine

 Summary:

-Diamond Hill is one of the most popular pay-to-dig sites in the Southeast.
-While you’re mainly digging through tailings piles for quartz here, the finds can be very surprising.
-Brilliant orange iridescence can be found on high grade skeletal quartz clusters due to hematite layers on their surface.
-Likewise, a deep black color can scale over quartz crystals due to oxidized manganese.
+While you’re digging through tailings piles for quartz here, the finds can be very surprising.
+They are ‘unsalted’ meaning it is only the native rock in the ground, nothing added.
+Bright orange iridescence can be found on high grade skeletal quartz clusters due to hematite layers on their surfaces.
+Additionally, a deep black color can scale over quartz crystals due to oxidized manganese.

 This is a site that many people have differing opinions on.
 Based on my own experience, the quartz clusters were distributed somewhat randomly.
-Diamond Hill has been operated for many, many years and you’ll ultimately be digging through tailings piles.
-The trick is to move a lot of ground and don’t be afraid to move spots if you’re not finding much.
-For us, our best pieces all came from a couple “hotspots” where our best pieces were found within 4 or 5 feet of each other.
+Diamond Hill has been operated for many, many years and you are digging through tailings here.
+There is still plenty to be found.

 Video